KaranBKataria/SkyFall/README.md

 # Import all global constant variables (e.g. Mass of the Earth)
 from SkyFall.utils.global_variables import *

-# Import in the simulator
+# Import the simulator
 from SkyFall.simulator.simulator import Simulator

-# Import in the predictor
+# Import the predictor and the wrapper function
-from SkyFall.predictor import Predictor
+from SkyFall.predictor import Predictor, run_predictor
 ```

 >[!NOTE]